blockchaingate/kblib/kanbanwebapi.md

  - Object :
    * <b>raw</b> - String - The RLP encoded transaction, ready to be sent using kanbanwebapi.kanban.sendSignedTransaction
    * <b>tx</b> - Object :
-      + <b>nonce</b> - String - The nonce to used when signing this transaction as a hexidecimal string
+      + <b>nonce</b> - String - The nonce to used when signing this transaction as a hexadecimal string
       + <b>gasPrice</b> - String - The gas price set by this transaction in hexadecimal format
       + <b>gas</b> - The gas provided by the transaction in hexadecimal format
       + <b>to</b> - String - The receiver address of the transaction, can be empty when deploying a contract.